borisdaeppen/foo-PerlMagazin-Examples/README.md

 foo-PerlMagazin-Examples
 ========================

-Examples for the German foo-PerlMagazin
+Examples for the German foo-PerlMagazin.

+The folders represent the number of the mag.